yogsototh/Scratch/multi/blog/programming-language-experience.md

 fr: A moins que tous les autres soient des cadors du Perl.
 fr: Mais la feature qui tue, les expressions régulières :
 en: Perl is magic, but the syntax is so hideous nobody can like to work in an environment with many different person in Perl.
-en: Or at least, all other collaboratos must be excellent programmers.
+en: Or at least, all other collaborators must be excellent programmers.
-en: But the very good feature is the integration of some perl syntax.
+en: A great feature of perl is its integration with regular expression in its syntax:

 <code class="perl">